gordon-cs/gordon-360-api/README.md

 ##### GET

-`api/emails/activity/:id` Get the emails for members of the activity with activity code `id`.
+`api/emails/activity/:id` Get the emails for members of the activity with activity code `id` during the current session.

+`api/emails/activity/:id/session/:sessionid` Get the emails for the members of the activity with activity code `id` during the session with session code `sessionid`.

-`api/emails/activity/:id/leaders` Get the emails for the leaders of the activity with activity code `id`.
+`api/emails/activity/:id/leaders` Get the emails for the leaders of the activity with activity code `id` during the current session.

+`api/emails/activity/:id/leaders/session/:sessionid` Get the emails for the leaders of the activity with activity code `id` during the session with session code `sessionid`.